bobolin0624/bobolin0624/README.md

 **:bulb: Experience**

-- :arrow_right: **Backend Developer** working on smart factory IoT products and other projects.
+- :arrow_right: **Software Developer** working on smart factory IoT products and other projects.

 - :arrow_right: Former Project Manager leading projects for Goverment / Financial / Technology companies such as **leading financial institutions**, **insurance firms**, and **technology companies** in Taiwan.